Homeschool High School in New Brunswick: Diplomas, Transcripts, and What Actually Works

 The timeline that works is:

-• Grade 10: Establish a structured course record, begin AP or dual-enrollment course planning, confirm which university the student is targeting and review their specific requirements
+- Grade 10: Establish a structured course record, begin AP or dual-enrollment course planning subject to eligibility and transferability, confirm which university the student is targeting and review its specific requirements

-• Grade 12: Write SAT or ACT, apply to universities with complete documentation package including transcript, course outlines, standardized test scores, and extracurricular record
+- Grade 12: Apply to universities with the complete institution-specific documentation package, including transcript, course outlines, any required testing evidence, and extracurricular record

 The families who hit university admissions without difficulty are the ones who started building their documentation three years before they needed it.